Next.js vs WordPress SEO

 Real-World Results

-Based on community-reported case studies and migration posts shared by developers on platforms like Reddit, Dev.to, and Vercel's blog:
+Based on community-reported case studies and migration posts shared by developers on Reddit, Dev.to, and Vercel's blog.

 Significant Organic Traffic Gains